Home > Advanced search > Objects > Vase

 - Materials_multi_facet_filter: Glass

-- Techniques_multi_facet: Cutting
+- Techniques_multi_facet: Cutting (shaping or dividing)

-- Techniques_multi_facet_filter: Cutting
+- Techniques_multi_facet_filter: Cutting (shaping or dividing)

 - lists_s: ObjectNames,Titles,GeographicReferences,Materials,Techniques,Datings,Subjects,Texts,Dimensions,WebLinks,Media